AceDataCloud/LumaAPI/README.md

 ## Get Started

 With the widespread application of AI, various AI programs have gradually become popular.
-AI has increasingly penetrated all aspects of people's work and life.
-The industries involved in AI are also growing, from the initial writing, to medical education, and now to video.
+AI has gradually penetrated all aspects of people's work and life.
+The industries involved in AI are also increasing, from the initial writing, to medical education, and now to video.

 Luma is a professional high-quality video generation platform where users only need to upload materials to automatically generate high-quality videos based on different styles and effects.
 This AI video generator is developed by team members from well-known technology companies, aiming to allow everyone to easily create outstanding videos without complex editing tools.